Sioux Falls accepts many types of caps, tops and lids for recycling! Learn how to recycle them right:

 - Glass Bottles and Jars: If Metal: Yes!
 Make sure bottle or jar is EMPTY and recycle in bin (can be loose or left on if empty).
-Magnets will pull them out in the process.
+Magnets will sort metal lids out in the process.
 Plastic lids on glass bottles or jars, however, should be discarded before recycling.

 - Metal Cans- If Metal: Yes!
 Recycle in bin (can be loose or left on if empty).
 Magnets will pull them out in the process.
 Plastic lids on metal cans, however, should be discarded before recycling.

 - Pill Bottles: Yes!
 Make sure bottle is EMPTY, place back on and recycle in bin.

-- Cartons (Milk, Broth, Wine): No. Remove and throw away (acts as a contaminant when carton is recycled with paper and too small to capture if loose).
+- Paper Cartons (Milk, Broth, Wine): No. Remove plastic cap and throw away (acts as a contaminant when carton is recycled with paper and too small to capture if loose).

 - Pump or Spray Nozzles (Cleaning Supplies, Spray Butter, Lotion Pumps): No. Remove and throw away.
 The metal springs and liners make these non-recyclable.

 - To-Go Cup Lids: No. Remove and throw away.
 This material is not currently recyclable.

 - Wine Bottle Corks: No. Remove and keep out of the recycle bin.